dwyl/technology-stack/README.md

 ### Our `MVP`

-We have built a fully working MVP version of our App!
+We have built a working MVP version of our App!
 Check it out at [dwyl/**mvp**](https://github.com/dwyl/mvp)!